kannans89/ES6Repo/04_ES6_SyntaxChanges/04_07_templateLit.md

 ```

+Output of the above code is given below:

-output: `HELLO THIS IS TUTORIALSPOINT FROM MUMBAI`
+`HELLO THIS IS TUTORIALSPOINT FROM MUMBAI`